Cardinals vs. Giants Player Props Betting Odds

-You can see player prop bet odds for Thairo Estrada, Nolan Gorman and others on the San Francisco Giants and St. Louis Cardinals before their matchup at 9:45 PM ET on Wednesday at Oracle Park.
+Player prop bet odds for Thairo Estrada, Paul Goldschmidt and others are listed when the San Francisco Giants host the St. Louis Cardinals at Oracle Park on Thursday (first pitch at 3:45 PM ET).

 Bet on this matchup or its props with DraftKings!